studyathome-internationally/rehabilitationstechnik/docs/en/chapter8.md

 - Inherited: genetically transmitted
 - Congenital: conditions resulting from infection during the mother's pregnancy, or injury during or soon after birth (e.g. cerebral palsy)
-- Acquired: resulting from accident, intentional injury, substance misuse or illness during life (e.g. amputation due to injury in a car accident or due to effects of diabetes)
+- Acquired: resulting from accident, intentional injury, substance misuse, or illness during life (e.g. amputation due to injury in a car accident or due to effects of diabetes)
 - Of unknown origin

-Depending on the concrete physiological or mental effect of a disability, following major forms can be classified:
+Depending on the concrete physiological or mental effect of a disability, the following major forms can be classified:

 - Physical Disability
 - Sensory Disability